Samsaram Adhu Minsaram: Plot

-Ammaiyappan Mudaliar, a government clerk, lives with his wife Godavari, sons Chidambaram, Siva, and Bharathi, daughter Sarojini, and Chidambaram's wife Uma.
-As Ammaiyappan struggles to manage the needs of his joint family with his meagre income, his two elder sons supplement it by contributing to the family kitty.
-He plans to get Sarojini married and invites the prospective groom's family for a prenuptial meeting.
+Ammaiyappan Mudaliar, a Government Clerk in Madras, lives with his wife Godavari, his 4 children Chidambaram, a Junior Officer; Siva, a Mechanic; Sarojini, a Vainglory a Steno; and Bharathi, a Useless Fellow who Failed 12th Grade 3 times and he is Repeating 12th Grade for the 4th time; and Chidambaram's wife Uma.
+As Ammaiyappan struggles to manage the needs of his joint family with his meagre income, Ammaiyappan's 2 employed sons Chidambaram and Siva supplement it with their monetary contributions.
+Ammaiyappan plans to get Sarojini married and invites the prospective groom's family for a meeting.

-The conceited Sarojini rebukes the guests and declares her plan to marry her colleague Peter Fernandez.
-The entire family initially opposes her decision as they are Hindus and Peter is a Christian.
-Ammaiyappan meets with Peter's father, Albert, and realises that they are genuine humans, and both families ultimately agree on the wedding.
+The conceited Sarojini rebukes the guests and declares her plan to marry her colleague Peter Fernandes.
+The entire family initially opposes her decision as Ammaiyappan's family are Hindus and Peter is a Christian.
+Ammaiyappan meets with Peter's father, Albert Fernandes, and realises that they are honest people, and both families ultimately agree on Peter's and Sarojini's wedding.
 Ammaiyappan meets and apologises to the rejected groom's father.
-Impressed with Ammaiyappan and his family, he offers to get his daughter Vasantha married to Siva.
-Both weddings take place happily.
-Uma, pregnant with her first child, goes to her maternal home to deliver the child.
+Impressed with Ammaiyappan and his family, he offers to get his daughter Vasantha's wedding to Siva.
+Weddings of Peter and Sarojini, Siva and Vasantha takes place happily.
+Uma is pregnant, Uma goes to her parents home at Bombay to deliver her baby.

-Bharathi fails his twelfth-grade exams for the fourth time and is beaten severely by Siva.
-Later, he vows to pass within a year and seeks help from Vasantha, a graduate.
-But within weeks, Vasantha struggles to adjust to the new environment as she gets little privacy to be with Siva Bharathi seeks her help for tutoring even late at night, and the family chores keep her busy in the day.
-Unable to cope, she returns to her father one early morning without informing anyone.
-Sarojini returns the same morning to Ammaiyappan after a fight with Peter as she prioritises socializing over domestic responsibilities.
+Bharathi Fails 12th Grade for the 4th time and he is beaten severely by Siva.
+Later, when Bharathi repeats 12th Grade for the 5th time he tries to Pass 12th Grade within a year and he seeks help from Vasantha, a graduate.
+But within weeks, Vasantha struggles to adjust to the new environment as she gets little privacy to be with Siva.
+Bharathi seeks her help for tutoring even late at night, and the family chores keep her busy in the day so Vasantha is unable to cope.
+After a fight happened between Siva and Vasantha at Siva's home, One early morning Vasantha returns to her father's home without informing anyone.
+The same early morning Sarojini returns to Ammaiyappan's home after a fight happened between Peter and Sarojini at Peter's home as Sarojini prioritises socialising over domestic responsibilities.
 Siva visits Vasantha's father, who is criticising Vasantha.
-The duo then walks home when Siva tells her to wait a few more months for privacy or let go of him.
+The duo then walks home when Siva tells Vasantha to wait a few more months for privacy or let go of him.
 Vasantha returns to Siva's home while Siva leaves for work.